kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 # Webpack and Transpiler Cordova Plugin

-Transpiles your files and bundles them with Webpack _automagically_!
+Transpiles your files, converts your SCSS to CSS, and bundles it all with Webpack _automagically_!

 > **NOTE:** This is _experimental_!
-It works on my machine -- which means it might blow your installation away.
-Review the contents of the scripts folder **before** installing it -- make sure you trust the code herein!
+It works on my machine and on Travis-CI &mdash; but it might blow your installation away.
+Review the contents of the scripts folder **before** installing it &mdash; make sure you trust the code herein!

 ## Requirements

-Node and npm must be installed and available in the path, and your computer must be able to install packages from npm.
+* Node and npm must be installed and available in the path, and your computer must be able to install packages from npm.

-* If using Babel, you should have node 5+.
+    * If intending to use the Babel transpiler, you must have node 5+.
+* Cordova or PhoneGap CLI installed

-> **NOTE:** This plugin will **NOT** work with PhoneGap Build.
+    * **NOTE**: This plugin will **NOT** work with PhoneGap Build.
 Sorry. :cry:

 ## Installation